rsradulescu/dell_challenge/README.md

 A possible positive correlation is observed between the number of deaths registered and the life expectancy of the inhabitants.
 As the number of registered deaths increases, there is also a greater tendency towards longer life expectancy.
 With this sample we can infer that countries where the population is mostly elderly, and life expectancy is greater, will also have a greater chance of dying when contracting covid.

 SOURCE: https://www.kaggle.com/datasets/mashrurayon/gender-metrics-by-country

+# Exercise 6 (added after submitting the solution)
+Analysis and graphical representation example developed with Kaggle Notebook in Python.